 Before ever traversing the paths of farming and landscaping, I had graduated from the University of Pittsburgh with degrees in Interdisciplinary Arts and Psychology.
 More and more, I am glad to find that the subjects of art, music, and the mind are very at home in the potato patch with the red-winged blackbird or the mason jar of “interdisciplinary” garden contents.

-Organic farmland (certified or not)
+Organically cared for farmland (certified or not)

 To contact a land seeker, you must first create a land listing and have it approved by our staff.
 Thank you.